Puja Services and Offerings

 • Offering to the ordained (livelihood/meals)

-It is an age-old Buddhist tradition to support the ordained sangha.
-Supporting the livelihood/meals of a monk or nun brings blessings to you for your own practice.
+It is an age-old tradition for laypeople to support the ordained sangha.
+Supporting the livelihood and meals of a nun or monk brings boundless blessings to you for your own practice.

 • Donating robes and clothing to ordained monks and nuns